You are on our german site.

 Teaching assignments

-• Lecturer and examiner at the SRH University of Applied Sciences Heidelberg
+• Lecturer at SRH University of Applied Sciences Heidelberg

 Articles and entries